Gastric Banding in Mumbai

-Laparoscopic adjustable gastric banding (LAGB) or Laparascopic Gastric banding is one of the least invasive weight loss treatments available for obesity.
+Laparoscopic adjustable gastric banding (LAGB) or Laparoscopic Gastric banding is one of the least invasive weight loss treatments available for Obesity.
 It’s done with a few tiny abdominal cuts, instead of with one large cut.
 The surgeon puts instruments through the cuts.
 One of those instruments is a laparoscope, a tool with a tiny camera.
-Using this, a silastic band is placed around the stomach just below the junction of esophagus (food pipe).
+Using this, a silastic band is placed around the stomach just below the junction of oesophagus (food pipe).
 This forms a small pouch thus creating an hour-glass effect.
 The silicon ring passes around the stomach, thus giving a small outlet, that allows only as much food as the size of an eraser, to enter the distal stomach.
 The reservoir is placed under the skin in the midline just below the chest such that it can easily be felt while lying down.
 A needle can be injected through the skin into the reservoir and to add or remove fluid to adjust the size of the stomach outlet.

 Why might I need a laparoscopic adjustable gastric banding?